dalijolijo/btx-mn-docker/README.md

     }
     ```

-    PLEASE NOTE: It's very important to wait until all values a true our your masternode will not be able to start !!
+    PLEASE NOTE: It's very important to wait until all values a true except 'IsFailed' your masternode will not be able to start !!

 7. Activate your Masternode via BitCore BTX QT Wallet
     Goto your Wallet, open Masternodes Tab, select your Masternode and start it with Start Alias button.